chevron-up

 Blumenbach’s detailed reports (in German) on the lectures in the Göttingischen Anzeigen für gelehrte Sachen (GAgS; from 1802: Göttingische gelehrte Anzeigen, GgA):

 Decas 1: GAgS 1790 (3.
 Stück, 4.
 Januar), pp. 25–29.
-Bibliography-No. 0325.
+Bibliography-no. 0325.

 Decas 2: GAgS 1793 (33.
 Stück, 28.
 Februar), pp. 321–324.
-Bibliography-No. 0351.
+Bibliography-no. 0351.

 Decas 3: GAgS 1795 (60.
 Stück, 13.
 April), pp. 601–604.
-Bibliography-No. 0363.
+Bibliography-no. 0363.

 Decas 4: GAgS 1799 (172.
 Stück, 28.
 Oktober), pp. 1713–1716.
-Bibliography-No. 0413.
+Bibliography-no. 0413.

 Decas 5: GgA 1806 (157.
 Stück, 2.
 Oktober), pp. 1561–1566.
-Bibliography-No. 0468.
+Bibliography-no. 0468.

 Decas 6: GgA 1816 (209.
 Stück, 30.
 Dezember), pp. 2081–2085.
-Bibliography-No. 0325.
+Bibliography-no. 0577.

 Nova Pentas (1828) and Nova Pentas (1873): GgA 1826 (121.
 Stück, 31.
 Juli), pp. 1201–1206.
-Bibliography-No. 0625
+Bibliography-no. 0625

 In two cases, the skulls described in the GAgS/GgA reports differ from those in the Decades: In Decas V (1808) one skull (No. 45) was exchanged compared to the (earlier) report; Decas VI (1820) contains five skulls other than the corresponding GgA report, two of which were described in a separate report in GgA 1818 (112.
 Stück, 13.
-Juli), pp. 1113–1115 (Bibliography-No. 0582).
+Juli), pp. 1113–1115 (bibliography-no. 0582).

 There are also descriptions of individual skulls:

 GAgS 1786 (187.
 Stück, 25.
 November), pp. 1873–1874 (three skulls donated by von Asch).
-Bibliography-No. 0296.
+Bibliography-no. 0296.

 GgA 1833 (177.
 Stück, 4.
 November), pp. 1761–1763 (several skulls).
-Bibliography-No. 0648.
+Bibliography-no. 0648.

 Note

 In GAgS 1801 (21.
 Stück, 5.
-Februar), pp. 201–202 (Bibliography-No. 0426), Blumenbach reports on two skulls sent from Moscow in 1800 by Johann Konrad Hiltebrand (1747–1831).
+Februar), pp. 201–202 (bibliography-no. 0426), Blumenbach reports on two skulls sent from Moscow in 1800 by Johann Konrad Hiltebrand (1747–1831).
 They are presented as examples of the healing capacity of cranial bones.
 Blumenbach does not discuss their affiliation to a certain type of skull, i.e. he does not include them in his anthopological research.
 The skulls did not belong to Blumenbach’s private collection either, but are explicitly described as being in the possession of the Academisches Museum, their mention in the handwritten inventory created by Blumenbach “Notizen zu allerhand im Museum”, p.
 39r (digital version via Göttinger Digitalisierungszentrum).
 So far, they could not be located in today’s so-called “Blumenbachsche Schädelsammlung” (University Medicine Göttingen, Centre for Anatomy), the basis of which was Blumenbach’s private skull collection purchased for the university in 1840.

 In 1877 a list of the Göttingen skull collection, which had grown considerably in the meantime, was published: